JimmyDansbo/VTUIlib/README.md

 ## Including

 Include files are provided for the ACME and the CA65 assemblers.
 Obviously it is not necessary to to load the library separately if it is included.
-The include files are also missing the initialization routine as it is not needed when included.
+The include files takes care of loading and initializing the library and providing function and macro names.

 One advantage of using include files instead of the generic library is that the include files provide constants for the 16 default colors, constants for VERA addresses and names for the zeropage registers used by the library.

-Another advantage is that all functions are provided both as macros and routines.
+In the include files, all functions are provided both as macros and routines.
 All macro names are all upper case and all start with VTUI_ followed by the function name.
-Functionas are all lower case, start with vtui_ followed by the function name.
+Functionas are all lower case, start with vtui_ followed by the function name. - Note that all macros just contain a call to the subroutine.

 Example: `VTUI_GOTOXY` is the macro name and `vtui_gotoxy` is the function name.